Actindo-AG/Documentation/RetailSuiteAccounting/Operation/05_CancelBooking.md

 #### Procedure

-*Accounting > Select fiscal year > Book > Tab BOOKINGS*
+*Accounting > Select fiscal year > Post > Tab POSTINGS*

 ![Postings](../../Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/Bookings.png "[Postings]")

 1. Select the posting to be cancelled in the postings list.
   The posting details are displayed in the input line fields.

 2. Click the [CANCEL] button.